Project Name: Hydrogen Consequence Testing

 Phase 3

-Phase 3 will test the quantitative differences between natural gas and hydrogen in terms of size and duration of the pressure peaks.
-For this, a ‘shock tube’ instrument will be used to replicate and direct blast waves at a sensor or model to simulate actual explosions and their effects.
+Phase 3 tested the quantitative differences between natural gas and hydrogen in terms of size and duration of the pressure peaks.
+For this, a ‘shock tube’ instrument was used to replicate and direct blast waves at a sensor or model to simulate actual explosions and their effects.
 Shock tubes can also be used to study aerodynamic flow under a wide range of temperatures and pressures, which are challenging to obtain in other types of testing facilities, and to investigate compressible flow phenomena and gas phase combustion reactions.

 The results from this testing can be used to quantify the relative overpressures generated by a series of different natural gas and hydrogen concentrations and these will be used assess the nature of the damage likely to be caused.